jpoika/t2-pwa-starter/README.md

 #### src/components/AppRoutes.tsx

-You will need to edit this file to include your own routes and views
+You will need to edit this file to include your own routes and views.
+In the future the routes will likely be moved to a more logical location

 #### src/components/StoreDemo